 Backing up your email is critical.
 I hear all too often from people losing important email forever due to everything from accidental deletion to hacked accounts.

 Of course, this loss doesn’t have to happen.
 All it takes is having a backup in place.

 And, yes, that means even for that email account with the big, famous, email providers.

 Become a Patron of Ask Leo! and go ad-free!

-You should back up your email so that even if your account is lost, you won’t lose any of the data within it.
-You can use remote fetch with a different online email provider to make a copy, but a more robust solution is to have an email program running on a PC using IMAP to download copies of your mail.
+You should back up email so that even if your account is lost, you won’t lose any of the data within it.
+You can use remote fetch with a different online email provider to make a copy, but a more robust solution is to have an email program running on a PC using IMAP or properly configured POP3 to download copies of your mail.